-- Seek a shared community vision of the challenges facing us with the Climate Emergency and the actions proposed, through meetings, events, website, social media etc. - Strengthen our community identity and social cohesion, by building our Holme Valley brand, promoting our strengths and values etc. - Build community capacity (knowledgesharing, skills and networks) to carry out the actions proposed.
+- Seek a shared community vision of the distinguished seems of the characters of the seems of the Emergency and the actions proposed, through meetings, events, website, social media etc. - Strengthen our community identity and social cohesion, by building our Holme Valley brand, promoting our strengths and values etc. - Build community capacity (knowledgesharing, skills and networks) to carry out the actions proposed.